The basic structure of a corporation

 - Ensuring corporate documents are filed with the state and in the company’s corporate records

-5. Chief marketing officer (CMO)
+5. Chief Marketing Officer (CMO)

 The scope of a CMO position includes:

-- Creating and implementing campaigns through print, web, mobile and social media
+- Creating and implementing advertising campaigns

 - Conducting market research